Intermesh/groupoffice-docs/install/config.rst

    /etc/groupoffice/globalconfig.inc.php

-This file supports the same properties as the regular file but applies to all Group-Office instances.
+This file supports the same properties as the regular file but applies to all GroupOffice instances.
 Individual configuration options for each instance are saved in the `config.php` files for each instance.

 You can also preconfigure module settings that are normally set in the user interface.
 For example you can set